 A pizza from the very reliable and affordable Pizza Union chain, although I was conscious at this point that I should really get a move on to get to my hotel in Heathrow.
 I always have a slight fear that my hotel room will be resold and that would be a faff to resolve.

 I had an hour’s journey on the Piccadilly Line from Holborn to Hounslow Central, where I would get a bus to the hotel.
 To my great annoyance, Heathrow still haven’t reinstated the Free Travel Zone around the airport, so I thought I’d get a bus from Hounslow instead of faffing about at the airport.

-The Ibis Styles Heathrow Airport room, where I stayed a few weeks ago, and I’m conscious that I need to work on my Accor web-site that is getting only slightly bigger very slowly, so I’ll write more about this stay there in due course.
-The room has a modern feel and I tolerate the lack of desk as that small table is sufficient.
+The Ibis Styles Heathrow Airport room, where I stayed a few weeks ago, and the room has a modern feel and I tolerate the lack of desk as that small table is sufficient.
 That also isn’t an oil slick on the floor, it’s the design of the carpet, which is clever as it hides any stains that guests might leave by just looking like it’s stained anyway.
 No problems though with my stay, quiet and comfortable with everything as expected.

 The free welcome drinks, with the excitement for me that I was going overseas the next day.
 I never tire of that excited feeling and I wonder if I ever will.